kei-linyugui20223638023/Weather_dashboard_project/README.md

     - After logging in, find and obtain your API key in the personal profile or API-related page.
 5. **Configure the API Key**:
     - Open the `getdata.py` file and find the following code sections (the line numbers may vary slightly depending on code adjustments, usually near the specified lines):
-        - Around line 55: `OPENWEATHERMAP_API_KEY = "07097eccc08cd3f9c2d6186f6847cf89"`, replace the content within the double quotes with the API key you obtained.
+        - Around line 55: `OPENWEATHERMAP_API_KEY = "your_api_key_here"`, replace the content within the double quotes with the API key you obtained.
         - Around line 117: Similarly, find the assignment of `OPENWEATHERMAP_API_KEY` and replace it.
         - Around line 180: Repeat the above replacement operation.
-    - Open the `autolocation_process.py` file and find around line 24: `api_key="07097eccc08cd3f9c2d6186f6847cf89"`, replace the content within the double quotes with your API key.
+    - Open the `autolocation_process.py` file and find around line 24: `api_key="your_api_key_here"`, replace the content within the double quotes with your API key.
 6. **Run the Main Program**:
     - In the command line in the root directory of the project, run the `main_app.py` file.
 Depending on your Python environment, you may use one of the following commands:
       ```bash